systemd-cron/systemd-cron-next/README.md

 ## History

-I'm not very good in C, so C implementation (while it's recommended for generators) whould take me ages to write, so at first I used Python for proof-of-concept implementation.
+I'm not very good in C, so C implementation (while it's recommended for generators) whould take me ages to write, so at first, I used Python for proof-of-concept implementation.
-Then my small home project was noticed by **[@systemd-cron][]** project and eventually was merged into it and evolved thanks to **Alexanre Detiste**, **Dwayne Bent** and others.
+Then my small home project was noticed by **[@systemd-cron][]** project and eventually was merged into it and evolved thanks to **Alexandre Detiste**, **Dwayne Bent** and others.

-Still I beared in mind the image of the project's future: rewrite it in systems language.
+Still I bore in mind the image of the project's future: rewrite it in a systems language.
 Python, being VM-based scripting language is not the best choice for system service: it's slow (the slowest systemd generator ever, actually), have problems with multithreading, requires a lot of hacks like setgid/setuid C helper to implement crontab, etc.